pilillo/gilberto/README.md

 The input arguments are handled using [scopt](https://github.com/scopt/scopt).
 Gilberto is expected a data source, an action (or pipeline) to perform on the data, as well as a time interval `(from, to)`, along with a destination file path.
 For the validator, Gilberto also expects a repository target, an endpoint or a file path, along with a code config file specifying the checks to perform on source data.
+For the profiler and the suggester, you may also specify a list of columns to use for partitioning the resulting dataframe, such as `PROC_YEAR,PROC_MONTH,PROC_DAY` to use processing date columns or respectively `START_*` and `END_*` for the beginning and end of the selected date interval.

 Specifically:
 ```bash